A downloadable game for Windows, macOS, and Linux

 How do I play?
 You don't.
 There is nothing to play yet.
 You can click around in the prototype.
 If you look in the devlogs, you will find between the gibberish some notes if some shortcuts change.

 Why is there so little?
 Most games are developed on a game engine.
-A game engine does a lot of boring background work for the developers, so that they can focus on actually making a good game.
+A game engine gives the developers a structure and does a lot of handy stuff in the background, so that they can focus on actually making a good game.

-For the game I want to make, there isn't really an engine, which can help me much, as most of the engines focus on 3D or 2D graphics and I don't need either.
+For the game I want to make, there isn't really an engine, which can help me much, as most of the engines focus on 3D or 2D graphics and I don't really need either.
 So I am making a custom engine and not just a game.
 Which means that I have to do the stuff normally others do for you, myself.
 And that takes time.
-A lot of time.
+An insane amount of time.

 Why do you release so early?
 I have no experience with game marketing and want to have more time to learn it and try out different things.
 Beside I feel more motivated if I see a few downloads.